Kubernetes in Depth — Storage, Security, and Advanced Features

 Persistent Volume Claim

-Persistent Volumes (PV) abstract storage to retain data beyond a Pod’s lifecycle.
-Pods request storage through Persistent Volume Claims (PVCs), specifying parameters like size and StorageClass.
-The cluster dynamically attaches a matching PV, supporting various backend storage types.
+Persistent Volumes (PVs) abstract storage to retain data beyond a Pod’s lifecycle.
+Pods request storage via Persistent Volume Claims (PVCs), specifying size and StorageClass.
+The cluster dynamically attaches a matching PV, often using CSI drivers in modern setups.

 apiVersion: v1 kind: PersistentVolumeClaim metadata: name: myclaim spec: accessModes: - ReadWriteOnce resources: requests: storage: 8Gi